 As a young man growing up in North Miami Beach, Bill’s interest in art was ignited by an interest in symbols and signage where he was enlightened about his own natural ability to paint and draw his own logos and symbols.
 Almost immediately, Bill transcended into a “working artist” – with a steady gig as a sign painter and taking on an array of project work, much of it coming by referral from his high school art teacher.
 One project, painting his high school’s logo on their newly surfaced gymnasium floor, led to another, and another.
 Eventually, four Dade County schools showcased Bill Pugsley’s hardwood talent.
 Around the same time, in the mid 1980’s, a job with a local silkscreen printing business introduced Bill to the print making process, invaluable experience for a collector of Pop and Op Art.

 Prior to building a career in the art world, Bill found success in another interest that made his heart race.
 From 1983 to 1990, he participated in the highest levels of competitive cycling, earning his way onto teams that competed with top riders from around the world.
 Bill credits racing in Europe and South and Central America as an early opportunity to travel the world.
 As that chapter was cut short because of multiple injuries, the next chapter, titled “all things related to modern design” turned into an obsession to learn as much as possible about the masters.
-Modern architecture, furnishings, paintings, and glass – all became objects that Bill sought to possess, whether materially or via intellectual awareness of their presence and meaningfulness.
+Modern architecture, furnishings, art, and glass – all became objects that Bill sought to possess, whether materially or via intellectual awareness of their presence and meaningfulness.

 “I started collecting art in my early twenties,” explains Bill.
 “While friends were spending money on sports cars, boats and other such investments that rapidly devalue, I was putting money into art, works that provided unending amounts of joy and actually increase in value over time.”

 Modern design and collecting are an essential part of who I am.”